psjay/buffer-closer.nvim/README.md

 ## Features

+- Close the current window if there are multiple windows opening the current buffer
 - Close the current buffer if there are multiple buffers open
 - Exit Vim if it's the last buffer
 - Automatically sets up key mappings for normal file buffers